Coming to your appointment at Clinic 66

 Clinic 66 is a small, privately billing reproductive and sexual health clinic.

-For Medicare card holders having a consultation, you will be able to claim a rebate from Medicare.
+For Medicare card holders having a consultation and procedure, you will be able to claim some of the money back from Medicare.

 Please bring your Medicare card and photo ID.